PrimeTimeTran/next-blog/data/blog/data-structures-algorithms/sorting.md

 - [Insertion Sort](#insertion-sort)
 - [Merge Sort](#merge-sort)

-The list of `nums` represents the heights of players on a team.
-We want them ordered from shortest to tallest.
+For our examples imagine `nums` represents the heights of players on a team.

+We want them ordered from **shortest** to **tallest**.

 ## Bubble Sort

-Start from the left and move right comparing two players at a time.
-If the left player is taller than the right player than swap them.
+From left moving right compare two players at a time swapping if the left player is taller than the right.
 Repeat this process until you reach the end.
-If you reach the end and you made any swaps than start from the beginning again.
+If you reach the end and you made any swaps then repeat as you can't be certain the **entire** list is sorted.

-Repeat until you go from left to right without making any swaps.
+In other words repeat looking at the entire list and swapping until you can go from the start to end without any swaps.

 - Start at index 0 of list.
 - If left is larger than right swap them and flag as unsorted